Twist333d/pocketai-bot/README.md

 ## Overview

-AI on the Go is a sophisticated Telegram bot designed to enhance user interaction through advanced AI capabilities.
+PocketAI is a sophisticated Telegram bot designed to enhance user interaction through advanced AI capabilities.
 It integrates seamlessly with LangChain for nuanced language processing and is deployable on platforms like Heroku for easy access and scalability.

 ## Features